 <IS_HOME>/repository/conf/claim-config.xml file.
 So claims mapped for SCIM in the super tenant's management console are not seen by a newly created tenant as the User Realm is always built using the configuration found in the claim-config.xml file.
 So the recommended approach is to do the claim mapping in the

 <IS_HOME>/repository/conf/claim-config.xml file.
 However, you must note that the claim-config.xml file is only read during the first startup of the server.
-Any modifications made to this file after the first startup are redundant.
+Any modifications made to this file after the first startup would not have any effect.

 A set of claims is identified as a dialect.
 Different dialects represent the same piece of information with different claim URIs.

-With the help of the Claim Management component, different claims can be mapped with the attributes of the user that are associated with their profile.
+With the help of the Claim Management feature, different claims can be mapped with the attributes of the user that are associated with their profile.